 Types of Google Search Ads

-There are a few basic types of search ads which you should know about.
+There are a few basic types of Google ads that you should know about.

 Search Network Ads: Search Network Ads appear as a text ad in the results page for the keyword.
 They appear on the search result page with the “Ad” symbol before it.